The Herbs That Can Be Planted & Grow Well Together According To Edible Bristol

 16) Valerian

-Herbs For Partial, Light or Dappled Shade
+Herbs For Partial, Light Or Dappled Shade

 Finally, there are those herbs which can thrive in partial, light or dappled shade.
 Here are some examples: